 We have a limited number of sandbags that we can issue where there is an imminent threat of flooding to your home.
-If you are worried about flooding, please call our Pollution team using the contact details on this page.
+If you are worried about flooding, please call our environmental health team using the contact details below.
 If there is another emergency, this line may be busy, but we will deal with your call as quickly as we can.

 Damage to your home

-If your home has been damaged by flooding and you need help finding somewhere to stay, please contact our Housing Options team using the contact details on this page.
-If you need to contact us out-of-hours please call our Customer Services number.
+If your home has been damaged by flooding and you need help finding somewhere to stay, please contact our housing options team using the contact details below.
+If you need to contact us out-of-hours please call our customer services number.

-If your home has been structurally damaged by flooding and you would like advice, please contact our Building Control team using the contact details on this page.
+If your home has been structurally damaged by flooding and you would like advice, please contact our building control team using the contact details below.